jayasuriyajs3/Bus-Ticket-Reservation-System/README.md

 Problem Statement:

-Many bus operators still rely on manual booking methods, which lead to issues like double booking, fare miscalculations, and poor seat management.
-A digital system is required to automate ticket booking, handle cancellations, and track seat availability efficiently.
+Most bus operators still rely on manual booking, leading to double bookings, wrong fare calculations, and poor seat tracking.
+Even existing digital bus systems lack a proper waitlist mechanism.
+This means if all seats are full, passengers miss out even if cancellations happen later.
+A system is needed that not only automates booking and cancellation but also introduces an efficient waitlist feature to improve passenger experience.

 Description:

-The Bus Ticket Reservation System is a Java-based application that simplifies the process of managing bus bookings.
-It enables travelers to book, cancel, and view tickets while automatically updating seat availability.
-The system supports different types of buses — Sleeper and Seater — with separate fare calculation logic.
-By applying core OOP principles such as inheritance, polymorphism, and abstraction, the project ensures a modular and scalable design.
+The Bus Ticket Reservation System with Waitlist Feature is a Java-based application that simplifies managing bus bookings.
+It allows passengers to book, cancel, and view tickets while keeping seat availability updated in real time.
+A unique waitlist system ensures that if all seats are full, passengers are placed in a queue.
+If a cancellation occurs, the system automatically confirms the first person in the waitlist.
+It also supports Sleeper and Seater buses, each with different fare calculation logic, designed using core OOP principles.

 Features:

 Book and cancel tickets.

-Track available seats in real-time.
+Real-time seat availability tracking.

-Different bus types (Sleeper & Seater) with unique fare calculation.
+Sleeper & Seater buses with unique fare calculations.

-Ticket details including passenger name, seat number, and fare.
+Ticket details include passenger name, seat number, and fare.

+Waitlist system (unique) → auto-confirmation when a seat becomes available.

-Console-based user interaction for demonstration.
+Console-based for demo (extendable with DBMS & GUI).

 UML Diagram: